creativewave/react-utils/README.md

 ## useSVGMousePosition

-`useSVGMousePosition` abstracts translating the mouse position relative to the viewport of the document (`window`), into a position relative to the viewbox of an `<svg>` element, when a `mousemove` event is emitted.
+`useSVGMousePosition` abstracts translating the position of the mouse relative to an `SVGElement` in `document`, into a position relative to its `viewBox`.

-It could be used eg. to change the position of an SVG element (shapes, filters, clips, masks, gradients, etc...) when hovering the `<svg>`.
+It could be used eg. to change the position of a child `SVGElement` (paths, filters, clips, masks, gradients, etc...) when hovering its root `SVGElement`.

-`useSVGMousePosition :: Configuration -> { x: Float, y: Float }`
+`useSVGMousePosition :: Configuration -> Position`

+`Position` represents the coordinates of the mouse in the `SVGElement`, relative to its `viewBox`: `Position => { x: Float, y: Float }`.

-**Note:** the `<svg>` should preserve its aspect ratio, otherwise the position will be incorrect, as the current implementation is using `Element.getBoundingClientRect()` to get its dimensions.
+**Note:** the `SVGElement` should preserve its aspect ratio, otherwise `Position` will be incorrect, as the current implementation is using `Element.getBoundingClientRect()` to compute its dimensions.

 **Configuration:**

 - `root` (default to `document`) is a reference of the `HTMLElement` or the `SVGElement` to listen `mousemove` events on
 - `target` (default to `root`) is a reference of the `SVGElement` to use to translate the mouse position
-- `thresold` (default to `1`) is an optional number to "expand" or "shrink" the `target` box layout, ie. its [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect), over which a `mousemove` event should update the mouse position
+- `thresold` (default to `1`) is an optional number to "expand" or "shrink" the `target` box layout area, ie. its [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect)
 - `inital` (default to `{ x: 0, y: 0 }`) is an optional initial position
-- `shouldListen` (default to `true`) is an optional `Boolean` to dynamically add/remove the `mousemove` event listener
+- `shouldListen` (default to `true`) is an optional `Boolean` to "mute" the `mousemove` event listener while it's `false`
 - `isFixed` (default to `false`) is an optional `Boolean` to flag the `target` as having a fixed position
-- `precision` (default to `2`) is an optional decimals number to round the mouse position
+- `precision` (default to `2`) is an optional number to round `Position` values

 ## useTimeout

-`useTimeout` abstracts using `setTimeout` and `clearTimeout` to schedule the execution of a function, without worrying about cancelling the timer and avoiding a memory leak such as *a React state update on an unmounted component*.
+`useTimeout` abstracts using `setTimeout()` and `clearTimeout()` to schedule the execution of a `Function`, without worrying about cancelling the timer to avoid a memory leak such as *a React state update on an unmounted component*.

 `useTimeout :: [Function, Number] -> void`

-It will cancel its execution if the component unmounts, or if its reference or the delay has changed.
+It will stop executing `Function` if:
+- the component unmounts
+- the reference to `Function` has changed
+- the delay (`Number`) has changed

 ## useTransition

-`useTransition` abstracts scheduling multiple state updates over time, with different delays and durations.
+`useTransition` abstracts scheduling multiple state updates over time using different delays and durations.

 It will always return the current state as a collection, which can be conceptualized as a box whose values are entering and exiting in and out over time.
-It can be used eg. to transition between CSS classnames when a component is mounted or before unmouting.
+It can be used eg. to transition between CSS classnames when a component did mount or before unmouting.

 `useTransition :: { transitions: [Transition], onExit?: Transition } -> [[a], Restart, Exit?, Boolean?, Enter?]`

-A `Transition` (`[a, Number, Number?]`) is a collection of a state value (`a`), and one or two `Number`s: the first one is the delay before the given state is applied, and the second is the duration during which it should be applied, excepted for the `Transition` defined on `onExit`, which is defined only with a duration.
+A `Transition` (`[a, Number, Number?]`) is a collection of a state value (`a`) and one or two `Number`s: the first value is the delay before applying the given state, and the second value is the duration during which it should be applied, except for the `Transition` defined on `onExit`, defined only with a duration.

 **Note:** `transitions` should be memoized, otherwhise the inital state will always be applied.

-`Exit`, `Enter`, and the `Boolean` are returned only when `onExit` is provided. `Exit` is a function to execute the `Transition` defined on `onExit` before toggling the `Boolean` value to `false`, indicating that the component can be considered as unmounted. `Enter` is a function to toggle this value back to `true`.
+`Exit`, `Enter`, and the `Boolean` are returned only when `onExit` is provided. `Exit` is a `Function` to execute the `Transition` defined on `onExit` before toggling the `Boolean` value to `false`, indicating that the component can be considered as unmounted. `Enter` is a `Function` to toggle this value back to `true`.

 **Demo:** [CodePen](https://codepen.io/creative-wave/pen/vMRRWd).